emberjs/website/source/blog/2018-06-22-the-ember-times-issue-52.md

 One thing worth mentioning is that EmberObject will likely be deprecated in the near future and that ideally for non-Ember classes (things that aren't Components, Services, etc.) users should drop EmberObject altogether and use native classes only.

+:point_right: As always, all comments to this RFC are more than welcome, so let's help out in order to finalize it! :sparkles:

 ---